eladtpro/azure-aks-scaler/README.md

 <sub>With [GitHub Actions for Azure](https://github.com/Azure/actions/), you can create workflows that you can set up in your repository to build, test, package, release and deploy to Azure.</sub>

 [GitHub Actions for Azure](https://github.com/Azure/actions/)
-<sub>This repository provides a framework, guidelines and processes to author new and contribute to existing [GitHub Actions deploying to Azure](https://azure.github.io/actions/).</sub>
+<sub>This repository provides a framework, guidelines, and processes to author new and contribute to existing [GitHub Actions deploying to Azure](https://azure.github.io/actions/).</sub>

 ---